hiperwalk/hiperwalk/docs/install/index.rst

 on the hyperlink.

 In the Jupyter environment, access the "work" folder.
-All your data and notebooks will be saved in this folder (external to the Docker container).
+All your data and notebooks will be saved in the folder you have created above
+(external to the Docker container).